tbensky/PrologScheduling/README.md

 This is a simple and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in a scheduling application.

-In this case, we want to schedule many differnet college classes into a minimum number of rooms.
+In this case, we want to schedule a list of classes into some (minimal) number of rooms.

 ## Funny realization

-I've been dabbling with Prolog ever since high school, which is a time span of 30+ years!
-After all of this time, I've finally written my first real Prolog program!
+I've been dabbling with Prolog ever since high school, which was 30+ years ago.
+Hacking Prolog is kind of a hobby for me, but in all of this time, I've always had a hard time getting it to do anything actually useful.
+Until now!

+I'm happy to say, that after all of this time, I've finally written my first real Prolog program!

-The program actually does something useful for me: it helps me with ongoing scheduling work I do as part of my job.
+The program actually does something useful too: it helps me with ongoing scheduling work I do as part of my job.

 Pretty long time in coming, no?
-(You can see some results of my dabbling [here](https://www.codebymath.com/index.php/welcome/lesson_menu#prolog) and [here](https://arxiv.org/abs/2108.09893).)

-## First a few thoughts

-I find Prolog to be an extremely fun language to use and hack around with, first becoming aware of it back in '85 when Borland came out with Turbo Prolog 1 and then 2.
-I owned them both.
-The Borland manuals were great tutorials on Prolog (recently bought them all again on eBay).
-Kudos to the knowledgable people at Borland who wrote them.

-I look at Prolog on
-and off, sometimes with a fair amount of intensity for a few weeks, then I set it down again for a long time.
-I've been doing this for the better part of 30 years!
-Ouch!
-I guess hacking with Prolog is kind of a hobby for me.
+I've done a few things with Prolog, as you can see [here](https://www.codebymath.com/index.php/welcome/lesson_menu#prolog), [here](https://arxiv.org/abs/2108.09893), and [here](https://github.com/tbensky/physics_prolog).
+The program is this repo is the first "real" program though.

+## Perception of Prolog

-Whenever I'm able to get Prolog to do something that I need, or have some "ah ha that's how that works" moment with it, I find it very rewarding.
-It always feels like I just learned something.
-Prolog however, has an odd and erroneous reputation though (which is also how I used to think about it).
+Prolog has an odd and erroneous reputation out there (which is also how I used to think about it).
+It goes like this.

-### Perception of Prolog

 I've read many Stackoverflow questions where someone will say something like "I need to automate some scheduling" or "I want to add